awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key material origin<a name="key-origin"></a>

 *Key material origin* is a KMS key property that identifies the source of the key material in the KMS key\.
 You choose the key material origin when you create the KMS key, and you cannot change it\.
+The source of the key material affects the security, durability, availability, latency, and throughput characteristics of the KMS key\.

 To find the key material origin of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Origin** value on the **Cryptographic configuration** tab of the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 The key origin for asymmetric KMS keys and HMAC KMS keys is always `AWS_KMS`, which indicates that AWS KMS generated it\.

 Symmetric encryption KMS keys can have one of the following key material origin values\.

 **`AWS_KMS`**
-AWS KMS creates and manages the key material for the KMS key in AWS KMS\.
+AWS KMS creates and manages the key material for the KMS key in its own key store\.
 This is the default and the recommended value for most KMS keys\.
 For help creating keys with key material from AWS KMS, see [Creating keys](create-keys.md)\.

 **`EXTERNAL`**